 They also don’t have to be real animals, another of mine is the Dragon.
 Like I say, what’s important is the Animal’s representation – their energy if you will.

 With the Dragon, some of what it represents is balance, strength, and honor.
 But you can take this deeper, as all aspects of the animal are important.
 Say how a Dragon notoriously breathes fire, which can implicate a hot temper or bad mouth.

 When it comes to the Sea Cucumber, this animal is humble yet essential.
 It cleans away excess algae in coral reefs that would damage the coral severely if left unchecked.

 They are so simple that most give them little to no thought, but without them, our entire ecosystem would crumble.
 Though the balance of the Earth isn’t on my shoulders, I do aim to be diligent and humble, hence represented by the Sea Cucumber.

 What this hopefully shows you is that it’s not the specific animal that matters most, but the representation and symbolism of said animal.
 This is why there are certain animals that are very common as Spirit Animals.

-These animals represent something all of us can see in ourselves from time to time, and are common for this reason.
-Alternatively they may hold incredibly broad symbolism, so can be utilised to express many different ideas for a plethora of people.
+These animals represent something all of us can see in ourselves from time to time and are common for this reason.
+Alternatively, they may hold incredibly broad symbolism, so can be utilized to express many different ideas for a plethora of people.